ethanhuang13/ladybug/README.md

 Or, you can install this open source app with the following steps:

-- Clone the repo on [GitHub](https://github.com/ethanhuang13/ladybug)
+1. Clone the repo on [GitHub](https://github.com/ethanhuang13/ladybug)
-- Open the project with Xcode 9 or above
+2. Open the project with Xcode 9 or above
-- Change bundle ID to something like `com.yourcompany.Ladybug`
+3. Change bundle ID to something like `com.yourcompany.Ladybug`
-- Build and run on your iOS devices
+4. Build and Run on your iOS devices

 ## Contribution